Dale-Boquiren/SYSADM1/_Portfolio_Template.md

 exceed, or fall short of these expectations?

   -----------------------------------------------------------------------
+I expected the course to provide foundational knowledge about managing and maintaining IT systems, focusing on practical applications of tools and processes used in real-world scenarios.
+I feel that some areas were not fully explored due to challenges like laboratory equipment issues and class suspensions.
+These interruptions limited the time we could spend on practical activities, which are crucial for mastering system administration tasks.
   -----------------------------------------------------------------------

 What were the main topics or concepts covered in the course?
 How did these topics contribute to your understanding of the subject matter?

   -----------------------------------------------------------------------
+The course covered topics such as operating system installation and configuration, user and permission management, networking fundamentals, system monitoring, and troubleshooting.
+These topics taught me how to set up, manage, and troubleshoot computer systems .
+Although, I still need to practice or play with it to fully master it.
   -----------------------------------------------------------------------

 Reflecting on your learning process, what were the most effective